dpcairns/react-famous-cats/labs/LAB-01/MOB-LAB-03.md

 Import the filterImages function and the Filter component and create and place in App's `render` method.
 Pass an `onFilter` callback to Filter.
 - You will need to save the filter object in App's state.
 - In the callback, filter the images and update the ImageList component.
-- To play nice with Add:
-    1. Refilter the data after adding to the array
-    1. Test if the new item is included in the filtered array
-    1. If it is **not**, call `update` on the Filter component
+- To play nice with Add, call `update` on the Filter component when adding

 ## STRETCH: Make Add Image a Model Component